shamsashrafkhan/MS_Access_E-Commerce_Database_Project_2024/README.md

 Description: This project is done on Microsoft Access 2016 (16.0.5317.1000) MSO (16.0.5404.1000) 64-bit.

-Note: All the CSV files contain dummy data
+Note: All the CSV and ACCDB contain dummy data